General FAQs

 How much does the Medina Foundation give away each year?

-On average, approximately $4 million is granted each year, depending on the performance of the endowment investments.
-This amount varies each year.
+On average, approximately $4 million is granted each year, depending on the performance of the endowment.

 Do you make multi-year gifts?

-While not typical, the Foundation does occasionally consider multi-year gifts.
+Up to 20% of our annual payout is committed to multi-year grants.
 While we recognize the importance of multi-year funding, the fluctuation of our endowment and our interest in making sure we have funding available for new and emerging needs make it challenging for us to commit too much of our funding in advance.
-If you have a specific project that would require multi-year funding, please contact us to discuss your request.
+If you have a specific project that would require multi-year funding, let us know during the site visit.
+Please do not submit requests for more than one year of funding.
+Final decisions on multi-year grants are determined by the Trustees.

 Can I apply in consecutive years?